 2) That my brother felt able to come and visit.
 He only recently found out that the reason he was so terribly ill and in intensive care for so long last year is because as well as his pulmonary embolism he developed sepsis as a complication.
 Goodness only knows why this information was not given to either him or his family at the time but it certainly explains a lot.

-The brocante at Le Grand-Pressigny was on 30th April, the first for three years due to the pandemic.
+The brocante at Le Grand-Pressigny was on 30th April.
 There were fewer sellers than I remember from previous years but the weather was great and it was good to see the village come alive again.

 The rape (colva) was in flower at the beginning of the month, a joy to see so much colour around.